procount/pinn/README_PINN.md

 - Download **[pinn-lite.zip](http://sourceforge.net/projects/pinn/files/pinn-lite.zip)** from [sourceforge](http://www.sourceforge.net/projects/pinn)
 - Extract the files from pinn-lite.zip file onto the SD card.
 (Windows built-in zip features may have trouble with this file.
 If so, use another program such as 7zip.) **In some cases, the files may be extracted into a folder.
 If this is the case, please copy the files from inside the folder rather than copying the folder itself.**

+## Using Etcher

+An alternative to unzipping the pinn-lite.zip file to a FAT32 formatted drive is to use the popular Etcher program to burn an image directly to the SD card.

+The [pinn-lite.img.zip](http://sourceforge.net/projects/pinn/files/Etcher/pinn-lite.img.zip) image file you need to burn can be found on [sourceforge](http://www.sourceforge.net/projects/pinn) in the Etcher folder.

 ## Boot PINN on your PI
 - Put the PINN SD card into your Pi and boot it.
 - On first boot the "RECOVERY" FAT partition will be automatically resized to a minimum, so if you ever put your SD card back into a Windows machine it will look like a very small partition.
 THIS IS NORMAL.